chandangeek/Connexo_Code/copl/com.elster.jupiter.extjs/src/main/web/js/ext/docs/guides/command_compiler/README.md

 consider using [Ant](#!/guide/command_ant) or a "response file".
 See [Advanced Sencha Cmd](#!/guide/command_advanced).

 In this guide, all command lines are complete (and potentially long) to keep the examples as clear as possible.

+### Frameworks and The Classpath

+Ultimately the compiler needs to reach the `"src"` folder of the desired SDK, but simply adding this to the `-classpath` will not produce the optimal result.
+Instead, as shown in the example above, the `-sdk` switch should be used to inform the compiler which Sencha framework is in use.
+This will enable the compiler to understand framework-specific things like config properties that imply class dependencies (such as the `model` config on an `Ext.data.Store`).

 ## Generating Output with `concat`